We skied five of Idaho’s 18 ski areas on our Idaho Iditarod, from rustic alpine area Soldier and Bogus to regal Sun Valley, to the newest – Tamarack.

 Sun Valley is swank, there is an alpine arrogance at this resort to the rich, Bogner and Prada ski suits are standard, name dropping is the norm with Schwarzenegger and Picabo Street trails.
 Earl Holding, of Sinclair Oil fortunes, purchased the resort in 1974, and has updated the upscale resort with the philosophy: “If it’s worth doing, it’s worth overdoing.”

-The new Round House 8-passenger gondola delivers skiers and diners in style to the original 1939 Round House – America’s first on mountain lodge still serves lunch in Alps style with a grand fireplace and accordion accompaniment.
+The Round House 8-passenger gondola delivers skiers and diners in style to the original 1939 Round House – America’s first on mountain lodge still serves lunch in Alps style with a grand fireplace and accordion accompaniment.
 Other extravagances include a palatial Nordic and Golf Center and an incredible performing arts Pavilion.

 Sun Valley is rich in history, and in clientele, making it an intriguing place.
 Skiing legacy is juxtaposed with the latest luxuries, its posh but the slopes are pretty serious.